-You probably know that instead of spending everything you make, you should also be saving money for the future.
+You probably know that instead of spending everything you make, you should be saving money for the future.
 But you probably also know that sometimes, that’s easier said than done.

 If you’re having a hard time getting started saving money, we’ve got some steps to get you on a path to a more stable financial future.

 5 Steps to Take to Start Saving for the Future

 You might already know that money expert Clark Howard’s mantra is “Save more, spend less and avoid getting ripped off.”

-While all of those things are tied together, there’s a reason “save more” comes first.
+While all of those things are tied together, there’s a reason that “save more” comes first.
 In order to put yourself in a good place financially, you have to hang on to more of that money you work so hard to make.

 Here’s how to get started in five easy steps: